BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Lecture
 <!-- TBD location -->
-There are two live lectures per week, held on **Tuesdays and Thursdays from 2:00–3:30 PM**.
+There are two live lectures per week, held on **Tuesdays and Thursdays from 2:00–3:30 PM** in Wheeler 150.
 Attendance is in person and live-streamed on Zoom, and we strongly recommend coming to class, as lectures include worked examples, interactive questions, and discussions that are difficult to replicate from the slides alone.
-Lecture attendance counts toward your grade.

 Recordings, slides, and any in-class materials will be posted on the course website within 24 hours whenever possible.